Coby-Do/Minesweeper/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use, modify, or distribute the code as needed.
+This project is released under the MIT License.
+Please see the 'LICENSE' file for more information.

 ## Acknowledgements